binaryphile/www.minimak.org/pages/download.md

 [xmodmap](http://blacketernal.wordpress.com/set-up-key-mappings-with-xmodmap/)
 facility is the place to start, at least on Linux.

-There are a number of ways to use MiniMak on Windows, including:
+There are a number of ways to use Minimak on Windows, including:

-  - Easily switch between the half and full MiniMak layouts with [Portable Key Layout](#pkl) - **Recommended**
+  - Easily switch between the half and full Minimak layouts with [Portable Key Layout](#pkl) - **Recommended**

-  - Create your own customized version of MiniMak with the [Microsoft Keyboard Layout Creator](#mklc)
+  - Create your own customized version of Minimak with the [Microsoft Keyboard Layout Creator](#mklc)

   - Change Windows' boot-up key layout with [registry mapping](#rm)

-We recommend learning MiniMak with PKL and then later, if you're a convert, setting your boot mappings with registry mappings.
+We recommend learning Minimak with PKL and then later, if you're a convert, setting your boot mappings with registry mappings.

 Notes on Passwords